Website Manager

 Offense Minimum Consequence Notes

-Anyone ejected must leave the vicinity of the field (including stands) and may not attend the suspended game.
-It is recommended a player serve suspension on the bench out of uniform.
+Anyone ejected must leave the vicinity of the field, including the stands, and may not attend the suspended game.
+It is recommended that a player serve suspension on the bench out of uniform.

-Automatic suspensions (1–2 games) cannot be appealed; additional penalties may be appealed via the GLL Board (submit written request to Player Agent).
+Automatic suspensions of 1–2 games cannot be appealed.
+Additional penalties may be appealed via the GLL Board by submitting a written request to the Player Agent.

 Post-Game Reporting